 To make sure that your master password (and others) are secure, LastPass employs a “Security Challenge” that looks at the complexity of your passwords, then lets you know whether they’re strong enough.
 If they’re not, you can use its built-in password generator to create replacements that are far harder for humans and machines to guess.

-LastPass also offers multi-factor authentication using a number of potential options, including its own two-factor solution, and those provided by third parties like Google.
+LastPass also offers multi-factor authentication using several potential options, including its two-factor solution, and those provided by third parties like Google.

 In comparison, 1Password stores its password data locally and only copies it to the cloud for syncing across multiple devices.
 Just like LastPass, it encrypts all data before it leaves your PC with 256-bit AES encryption, so even if someone were to gain access to it, they wouldn’t be able to read it.

-1Password also helps you generate new passwords based on your own preferences, using combinations of words, digits and symbols with a customizable length.
+1Password also helps you generate new passwords based on your preferences, using combinations of words, digits, and symbols with a customizable length.

 In case you ever lose your login credentials, 1Password offers an “emergency kit” PDF file which you can store digitally or print off.
 It contains every credential you need to gain access to your account, so it’s best to store it somewhere very safe, but it provides a real-world backup should you forget your master password or other related login information.

 Protecting your passwords is well and good, but in a battle of LastPass vs 1Password, what are their expanded feature sets like?